 HARTLEY COLERIDGE – GENIUS DISREGARDED.
 Jacob John Shale considers Andrew Keanie’s short study of the life and poetry of the eldest son of Samuel Taylor Coleridge

-By Michael Bartholomew-Biggs • new poetry, poetry, year 2022 • Tags: Michael Bartholomew-Biggs, new poetry, poetry
+By Michael Bartholomew-Biggs • authors, books, literature, poetry, year 2022 • Tags: authors, books, James McGonigal, literature, poetry